rubygems/rubygems/bundler/doc/playbooks/MERGING_A_PR.md

   * "bundler: minor enhancement"
   * "bundler: bug fix"

-  This label will indicate the section in the changelog that the PR will take.
+  This label will indicate the section in the changelog that the PR will take, and it will also be automatically used by our release tasks for backporting.
+  The labels that should be backported only to patch level releases, and to either patch level or minor releases can be configured in the `.changelog.yml` file.

   If for some reason you need a PR to be backported to a stable branch, but it doesn't have any user visible changes, apply the "bundler: backport" label to